U.S. Environmental Protection Agency (EPA).

 |State, local and tribal governments||Governments owning and/or responsible for ports, harbors, and/or berths, government agencies requiring disposal of dredged material associated with public works projects.|

-Section 102(c) of the Marine Protection, Research, and Sanctuaries Act (MPRSA) of 1972, as amended, 33 U.S.C.
-1401 et seq., gives the Administrator of EPA the authority to designate sites where ocean disposal may be permitted.
+Section 102(c) of the MPRSA, 33 U.S.C.
+1412(c), gives the Administrator of the EPA authority to designate sites where ocean disposal may be permitted.
 On October 1, 1986, the Administrator delegated the authority to designate ocean disposal sites to the Regional Administrator of the Region in which the sites are located.
-This proposed cancellation is being made pursuant to that authority.
+This cancellation is being made pursuant to that authority.

-The EPA Ocean Dumping Regulations promulgated under MPRSA (40 CFR chapter I, subchapter H, § 228.11) state that modifications in disposal site use which involve withdrawal of disposal sites from use will be made by promulgation in part 228.
-This site cancellation is being published as proposed rulemaking in accordance with § 228.11(a) of the Ocean Dumping Regulations, which permits the withdrawal of designated disposal sites from use based upon changed circumstances concerning use of the site.
+The EPA Ocean Dumping Regulations promulgated under MPRSA at 40 CFR 228.11, state that modifications in disposal site use which involve withdrawal of disposal sites from use will be made by promulgation pursuant to 40 CFR part 228.
+This site cancellation is being published as final rulemaking in accordance with 40 CFR 228.11(a) of the Ocean Dumping Regulations, which permits the withdrawal of designated disposal sites from use based upon changed circumstances concerning use of the site.

-The proposed cancellation of the designation of this site is needed as a housekeeping measure.
-The ODMDS is no longer a suitable disposal option and has no foreseeable need.
-The Wilmington site has been replaced by a larger site due to changes in alignment of the Federal navigation channel, which now cuts through the original ODMDS.
-EPA also proposes to change the name of the New Wilmington ODMDS to the Wilmington ODMDS.
+The cancellation of the designation of the ODMDS, which was designated offshore Wilmington, North Carolina, in 1987 at 40 CFR 228.15(h)(2), is needed as a housekeeping measure.
+This 1987 Wilmington ODMDS is no longer a suitable disposal option and has no foreseeable need.
+The 1987 Wilmington ODMDS was replaced by the larger New Wilmington ODMDS, which was designated in 2002 at 40 CFR 228.15(h)(20), due to changes in alignment of the Federal navigation channel, which now cuts through the 1987 ODMDS, and for other applicable reasons.
+In this action, the EPA also changes the name of the New Wilmington ODMDS to the Wilmington, North Carolina ODMDS.

 IV.
 Statutory and Executive Order Reviews

-This proposed action complies with applicable executive orders and statutory provisions as follows:
+This action complies with applicable Executive orders and statutory provisions as follows:

 a.
 Executive Order 12866: Regulatory Planning and Review and Executive Order 13563: Improving Regulation and Regulatory Review